This article is updated annually and was last updated in October 2022.

 Large Office in Taylor

-One of the largest office properties in the city is the 80,000-sf ERCOT building, located next to Taylor Municipal Airport.
+One of the largest office properties in the city is the 80,000-square-foot ERCOT building, located next to Taylor Municipal Airport.

 Large Retail in Taylor